Home » Electrical Engineering » Different Types Of Resistor Explained With Symbols [PDF]

 Applications: These are used:

-• Used as a resistive load.
+• This types of resistor is used as a resistive load.

 • In laboratories, because of their small ranges of resistance values (10Ω-100Ω)

-b) Adjustable or Preset resistors:
+b) Adjustable or Preset Resistors

 i) Decade Resistance Box (DRB):